 🫙 storage

 Store in an airtight container in the fridge for up to two weeks.
 You can freeze your whipped brown butter for longer-term storage.
-You'll want to re-whip after defrosting or taking it out of the fridge for maximum spreadability.
-I love storing my browned butter in these containers from Wean Green.
+You’ll want to re-whip after defrosting or taking it out of the fridge for maximum spreadability.
+I love storing my browned butter in containers from Wean Green.
 They are perfect for short or longer-term storage in the fridge or freezer.

 🔆 top tip